top of page

 Brilliant lacy green fronds gracefully arch outward in stately vaseshaped clumps.
 In early summer narrow fronds emerge as vertical cinnamon red brown spikes in the centre of the clump.
 Fronds turn a beautiful apricot-peach colour in fall.
 Native to Ontario.

-Aster - Showy
+Aster - White Heath

-Aster - Showy
+Aster - White Heath

 Short in stature, and spreads by underground stems.
 A mature planting can form a dense ground cover.
 Leaves are glossy blue-green in summer, turning purple in the fall.
 The sweet, small dark blue berries are used in preserves and pies and are high in antioxidants.